iossifovlab/gpf/userdocs/administration/getting_started.rst

 .. warning::

-    The web server used in this guide is meant for development purposes only and is not suitable for serving the GPF system in production.
+    The development web server run by ``wgpf run`` used in this guide is meant for development purposes only
+    and is not suitable for serving the GPF system in production.